 This review shows that humane alternatives to animal use in science education are equally or more effective for student learning.
 Teachers in life sciences can confidently adopt ethical teaching methods knowing they support strong memory retention and skill development without compromising educational quality.

-This article explains how spacing out practice over time, rather than cramming, helps students achieve better mastery and long-term memory retention.
-Teachers can apply this evidence-based strategy by designing lesson plans and review schedules that revisit material multiple times across days or weeks instead of concentrating all practice in single sessions.
+This article explains how spacing out practise over time, rather than cramming, helps students achieve better mastery and long-term memory retention.
+Teachers can apply this evidence-based strategy by designing lesson plans and review schedules that revisit material multiple times across days or weeks instead of concentrating all practise in single sessions.

-This paper provides theoretical explanations for why spaced learning produces better memory than massed practice, including how the brain processes information more effectively when given time between learning sessions.
-Understanding these cognitive mechanisms helps teachers design more effective study schedules and explain to students why distributed practice improves their exam performance and retention.
+This paper provides theoretical explanations for why spaced learning produces better memory than massed practise, including how the brain processes information more effectively when given time between learning sessions.
+Understanding these cognitive mechanisms helps teachers design more effective study schedules and explain to students why distributed practise improves their exam performance and retention.

 These peer-reviewed studies provide the research foundation for the strategies discussed in this article: